Dikaiosyne: The Personification of Justice

 Dikaiosyne reminds us of the timeless importance of justice and fairness in society.
 Her symbolism encourages us to uphold ethical principles and strive for balance in our personal and communal lives.

-Was Dikaiosyne worshipped like other Greek gods?
+Was Dikaiosyne worshiped like other Greek gods?